chandanhpcic/docs/source/manual/install.rst

 this feature for safely previewing upgrades.

-If you have used a DVD, VGA, Serial image you are by default able to log into the root shell using the user "root" with password "opnsense" to operate the live environment.
+If you have used a DVD, VGA, Serial image you are by default able to log into the root shell using the user "root" with password "reticen8" to operate the live environment.

-The GUI will listen on https://192.168.1.1/ for user "root" with password "opnsense" by default unless a previous configuration was imported.
+The GUI will listen on https://192.168.1.1/ for user "root" with password "reticen8" by default unless a previous configuration was imported.
 Using SSH, the "root" and "installer" users are available as well on IP 192.168.1.1.
 Note that these install medias are read-only, which means your current live configuration will be lost after reboot.